What is it?

 What causes facet joint sprain?

-Facet joint sprain can be caused by a quick, sudden movement when reaching over or sustaining an awkward position for too long eg falling asleep on the couch.
+Facet joint sprain can be a result of a quick, sudden movement when reaching over or sustaining an awkward position for too long eg falling asleep on the couch.
 The joints in your neck that join one vertebrae to another one below, called facet joints, stiffen and cause the surrounding muscles to go into spasm.

 How is it diagnosed?